c3g/MultiQC_c3g/README.md

 # README #

 MultiQC_c3g is a plugin for MultiQC, providing additional tools which are specific to the GenPipes pipelines developed at the Canadian Centre for Computational Genomics (C3G).
+At the moment, it is used mostly for reporting for our internal run processing pipeline.

 For more information about C3G, see http://www.computationalgenomics.ca/

-For more information about GenPipes, see https://bitbucket.org/mugqic/genpipes
+For more information about GenPipes, see https://genpipes.readthedocs.io/en/latest/

 For more information about MultiQC, see http://multiqc.info